-Warakirri Cropping's Product Marketing process includes the storage, transportation and sale of our produce (grain and fibre) to end customers.
+Warakirri Cropping's Product Marketing process includes the storage, transportation and sale of our product (grain, oilseed and cotton fibre) to end customers.
 Warakirri Cropping has a concentrated customer base that is approved by its Board and subject to counter party financial viability risk assessment.
-Our top five customers account for 75% of product sales, with the top 10 customers making up 90% of the total product sales.
+Our top five customers account for 63% of product sales, with the top 10 customers making up 80% of the total product sales.